 Attendance is expected.
 If you cannot attend a class, it is your responsibility to check with your partner or group to find out what happened during class and what was assigned.
-Late assignments will not be accepted, missed presentations cannot be made up, and missed quizzes must have prior approval for a retake.
-Approval is only considered in cases of personal health (doctor's note required) or death in the family (documentation required).
+Late assignment approval is only considered in cases of personal health (doctor's note required) or death in the family (documentation required).
 This does not guarantee approval, only provides beginning point for case review.